brettz9/webappfind/docs/TO-DOS.md

     1. Support directory type permissions, with a permission to iterate directories and get and/or edit contents.
         (Later offer ability to persist these permissions.)
+        1. Directories (implement as service--pass in directory to grant permission; could use for Git repos cloning into web app)
+            0. Iterate directory and push within?
+            1. File access per whole directory (and subdirectory) (with or without full path; only relative for security/privacy?)
+                1. Allows for local wikis!!!!!
+(Allow right-click on link to go to page, or to go directly if in view mode)
+            1. Directory file iteration
+            1. Updates from system if file gets deleted or moved
+            1. Allow persistent permissions; key to page and/or origin (directory and/or file)?
+            1. Offer interface to revoke directory (or file) permissions
+            1. Implement shared third-party storage? (or just do as proposal?)
+            1. Create/Move/Rename/Delete files
+            1. Allow file or directory permissions to have static file server permissions be granted (with localhost:port info sent to webapp); e.g., to allow editing of HTML and also ability to preview; add simple localhost server which adds iframe for a file and then listens for clicks to pass on path to other server (WAF listens for localhost granted UUID (?) and then passes current file info to regular data file opener)
 1. From Node WebSockets -> add-on, we need to open website and `postMessage` into it and be able to handle opposite direction, including for writing file contents back to disk, but also for *AtYourCommand* functionality)